Sweet Dog

 • Scratching the ear, rubbing the head on the floor or against furniture

-• Yelps or pulls away the moment the ear is touched
+• Yelps or pulls away as soon as you touch the ear

-• Head strongly and constantly tilted to one side
+• Head strongly tilted to one side all the time

 1. AVSABPosition statement on humane dog training (2021)